 RocketLink gives you the opportunity to retarget your campaigns to a custom audience based on people who have previously clicked in particular links.
 What’s so amazing about it is that it’s possible even if you’re not an owner of the page.
 Moreover, you can add pixels where it’s impossible with Facebook’s Pixel, for example, Medium or Amazon.

 Example: Imagine you have e-commerce.
 You share an article published on Vogue with trends for Fall 2019.
 That way you gather people who are interested in this subject (who follow fashion trends) and in your next campaign with a new collection you can easier reach an engaged audience.

 Facebook doesn’t allow for targeting directly to groups, which could be very helpful as a community gathered in one place is strictly focused on some topics.
 How to do it with RocketLink?
 Once you publish a link to some breaking news or other excellent content (again: it doesn’t have to be published on your website, you can share news from any other publisher), you’ll get your custom audience perfect for targeting your upcoming ads.
 Additionally, you can share the same link in a few groups (not only on Facebook) and reach more potential customers.

 Example: You share a link to Business Insider’s article about the best tools for marketers in the growth hacking group on Facebook.
 Later, you target an ad about the advantages of your online tool to people who showed interest in the link shared by you.

 3. Get back your audience

 If your company is present on social media, you probably share some links to make your communication interesting.
 Therefore, you send your customers away.
-Why won’t you get back them to your website?
+Why won’t you create customised url and get back them to your website?

 One of RocketLink’s secret powers is adding call to action (CTA) button to the links you share, so that readers after opening desired content, can also get attracted to visit your page.